Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Reporting.md

 For example:

--   `select value R from SpiraTestEntities.R\_Requirements as R where R.PROJECT\_ID = ${ProjectId}` will display all the requirements in the specific product
+-   `select value R from SpiraTestEntities.R_Requirements as R where R.PROJECT_ID = ${ProjectId}` will display all the requirements in the specific product
--   `select value R from SpiraTestEntities.R\_Requirements as R where R.PROJECT\_GROUP\_ID = ${ProjectGroupId}` will display all the requirements in the specific program
+-   `select value R from SpiraTestEntities.R_Requirements as R where R.PROJECT_GROUP_ID = ${ProjectGroupId}` will display all the requirements in the specific program
--   `select value R from SpiraTestEntities.R\_Requirements as R` will display all the requirements in the entire system
+-   `select value R from SpiraTestEntities.R_Requirements as R` will display all the requirements in the entire system

-Follow our [detailed reporting tutorials](../../Reporting/Custom-Report-Tutorial) to learn more.
+Follow our [detailed reporting tutorials](../../Reporting/Custom-Report-Tutorial) to learn more, or refer to our collection of [custom report knowledge base articles](https://www.inflectra.com/Support/KnowledgeBase/spira-reports/List.aspx).

 !!! warning
     If you create a report that doesn't have either ${ProjectId} or ${ProjectGroupId} in the WHERE clause you could end up displaying data to a user that shouldn't have permission to see that data.